Xinran: Books

-In London, she began work on her seminal book about Chinese women's lives The Good Women of China, a memoir relating many of the stories she heard while hosting her radio show ("Words on the Night Breeze") in China.
-The book is a candid revelation of many Chinese women's thoughts and experiences that took place both during and after the Cultural Revolution when Chairman Mao ruled the land.
-The book was published in 2002 and has been translated into over thirty languages.
+The Good Women of China, was published in 2002 and related many of the stories she heard on her radio show.
+It has since been translated into over thirty languages.

-Sky Burial, her second book, was published in 2004.
-This is the story of Shu Wen, whose husband, only a few months after their marriage in the 1950s, joined the Chinese army and was sent to Tibet for the purpose of unification of the two cultures.
+Sky Burial, Xinran’s second book, was published in 2004.
+It told the incredible true story of Shu Wen, whose husband joined the Chinese army only a few months after their marriage in the 1950s, and was sent to Tibet to try and unify the two cultures.

-A collection of Xinran’s Guardian columns from 2003 to 2005, What the Chinese Don't Eat, was published in 2006.
-It covers a vast range of topics from food to sex education, and from the experiences of British mothers who have adopted Chinese daughters, to whether Chinese people do Christmas shopping or have swimming pools.
+What the Chinese Don't Eat, a collection of Xinran’s Guardian columns from 2003 to 2005, was published in 2006.
+It covers a vast range of topics, from food to sex education, from the experiences of British mothers who have adopted Chinese daughters to whether Chinese people do Christmas shopping.

-Xinran‘s first novel Miss Chopsticks was published in July 2007.
-It explores the uneasy relationship between Chinese "migrant workers" and the cities they flock to.
-China's economic reform is changing the role of its chopstick girls.
-Once a disposable burden, they can now take city jobs as waitresses, masseuses, factory line workers and cleaners, They bring bundles of cash home, earning them unprecedented respect in patriarchal villages, as well as winning the respect and hearts of city dwellers.
+Miss Chopsticks, Xinran’s first novel, was published in July 2007.
+It explores the uneasy relationship between Chinese migrant workers and the cities they flock to, and how the country’s economic reforms have changed the role of so-called ‘chopstick girls’.
+Once considered disposable, they now take city jobs as waitresses, masseuses, factory line workers and cleaners, and bring bundles of cash home.
+This earns them respect in their patriarchal villages, as well as the respect and hearts of city dwellers.